Digital39999/ts-prisma/README.md

 # ts-prisma

 `ts-prisma` is a TypeScript utility package that simplifies working with Prisma models and enums.
-It provides type-safe interfaces for your Prisma schema, allowing for easier integration with tools like `zod` or other validation libraries.
+It provides type-safe interfaces for your Prisma schema, allowing for easier integration with tools like `zod` or other validation libraries. `ts-prisma` also provides a function abstraction for Prisma queries, making it easier to define and execute queries in a type-safe way and many more utilities to make your life easier when working with Prisma.

 ## Installation